jestjs/jest/docs/JestObjectAPI.md

 Returns the `jest` object for chaining.

-_Note: using fake promises will not mock promises created using the [`async-await` syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), unless they are transpiled into explicit Promises (e.g. using Babel) before running the tests._
+_Note: this feature depends on babel-jest to transpile implicit promises created using the [`async-await` syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)._

 ### `jest.useFakeTimers()`